imliam/autoexec.cfg/README.md

     - [Other utilities](#other-utilities)

 <!-- /TOC -->

-These are my personal settings and configuration for playing CS:GO with - they are not designed to suit everyone, so take and tweak what you need.

 These settings are deliberately not enough for a complete setup - they don't affect anything that will be different on different hardware configurations, such as video settings, mouse sensitivity, etc. as they need to be tweaked system-to-system.